MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmNetworkInterfaceIpConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmNetworkInterfaceIpConfig** cmdlet adds a network interface IP configuration to an azure_2 network interface.
+The **Add-AzureRmNetworkInterfaceIpConfig** cmdlet adds a network interface IP configuration to an Azure network interface.

 ## EXAMPLES